 Invasive plants on our riverbanks is a cause for much concern among groups across Inishowen.
 In September 2016, the IRT provided an introductory workshop on identification of invasive alien plant species such as Japanese Knotweed, Himalayan Balsam and Winter Heliotrophe.
 The extent of the problem was outlined to audience and methods of control discussed.
 The presentation given by Mark Horton is available to download here (Invasive Alien Plants on Inishowen).

-In the summer of 2017 the IRT applied for funds to carry out an invasive species audit on some rivers in Inishowen.
-The trust were successful in obtaining funding and in Spring and Summer of 2018 will run a workshop on identification and control of the most common invasive plants in Inishowen riparian landscapes.
+In the autumn of 2017 the IRT received funding through the LA21 Environmental Partnership Fund to carry out an invasive species audit on some rivers in Inishowen.
+In May 2018 the Trust ran a workshop on the Bredagh River in Moville which focused on the identification and control of the most common invasive plants in Inishowen riparian landscapes.
 These species include Japanese Knotweed, Himalayan Knotweed, Winter Heliotrope, Salmonberry (Wild Raspberry), Rhododendron and Laurel.
-Further events will begin to map the location of these species on selected rivers.
+Over the summer of 2018, the Trust has gathered information on the distribution of Himalayan Balsam and Japanese Knotweed on selected rivers.
+In August 2018 the Trust ran a balsam bashing event on the Culdaff River in an area with a heavy infestation of Himalayan Balsam.
+Further events will be run to raise awareness of the challenges IAS bring to our landscapes and how to effectively manage and control.
 If you would like to get involved in this type of monitoring please Contact Us.

 Natural Water Retention (Flood Management)